In the next 10 minutes, I’m going to show you exactly how to research a company for your job interview.

 This is a relatively short step, but still important for how to research a company before your interview.

-Go read some recent developments and press releases to get a sense of what the company is working on.
+As you conduct company research, go to Google News to read some recent developments and press releases, so you can get a sense of what the company is working on.

 They’ll be impressed that you know the latest news about them.

-Check out the company’s social media profiles (I suggest LinkedIn, Twitter and Facebook) to see recent news you might have missed on Google News in step 2.
+Next, research the company’s Facebook, LinkedIn, Twitter, and other social profiles to see recent news you might have missed on Google News in step 2.
 You might see pictures of employee outings too, etc. You’ll get a great sense of the company culture and the type of people who work there.

-This will give you fuel and ideas for questions you can ask in the interview too.
-Example: “I saw on Facebook you recently had a company event.
-Can you tell me about what else the company does to facilitate team-building?”
+This will give you more fuel and ideas for questions you can ask in the interview too.

 Click it and you’ll see companies that are similar to the company you’re interviewing at.
 Try to find a few key differences and similarities, so you can show you understand the whole marketplace and industry, not just the company you’re interviewing with.